A group of eight people smiling in an office with framed photos behind them

 Victoria's action plan

-A major part of Vicky’s plan is to work closely with senior healthcare leaders to make respiratory care more streamlined and equitable throughout S&SOT ICS.
+A major part of Vicky’s plan is to work closely with senior healthcare leaders to make respiratory care more streamlined and equitable throughout Staffordshire and Stoke-on-Trent S&SOT ICS.
 With Vicky’s extensive experience and knowledge of how patient pathways in the area are currently run, she is a key contributor to laying foundations for establishing improved pathways for COPD and asthma patients in both secondary and primary care.

 Vicky is also acting as a clinical educator for health care professionals and is upskilling her networks.
 In addition to this she also has a long-standing role in the local Breathe-easy groups which S&SOT are extremely proud of.